code-not-found/code-not-found.github.io/_posts/spring/2018-11-15-best-spring-blogs.md

 Don't see your favorite blog on the list?
 Then suggest it in the comments below.

-In order for a blog to be listed, I use following criteria:
+In order for a blog to be listed, I use the following criteria:
 * The blog is mostly about Java/Spring
 * Domain Authority > 25 (using the [Link Explorer](https://analytics.moz.com/pro/link-explorer/home){:target="_blank"} from Moz)
 * [Alexa Rank](https://www.alexa.com/siteinfo){:target="_blank"} < 1.000.000